Ukraine declares 30-day state of emergency amid stand-off with Russia

-A 30-day state of emergency has been declared in Ukraine in light of a feared invasion by Russia in the country's east, the secretary of the country's security council said on Wednesday.
+Ukraine has declared a 30-day state of emergency in light of a feared invasion by Russia in the country's east, the secretary of the security council said on Wednesday.

-The move could mean Ukrainians will be ordered to stay home or placed under curfew, Oleksiy Danilov said.
+The move could mean Ukrainians would be ordered to stay home or placed under curfew, Oleksiy Danilov said.

+Ukraine's border guard has issued new restrictions in the area bordering Russia, including a ban on approaching the border at night, restrictions for foreigners and the prohibition of video and photo recordings of border guard installations.

+On the Black Sea and the Sea of Azov in the south of Ukraine, ships have been banned from leaving port at night.

-The Ukrainian Foreign Ministry on Wednesday urged citizens living in Russia to leave that country "immediately."
+The Ukrainian Foreign Ministry urged citizens living in Russia to leave the country "immediately."
 According to estimates, about 3 million Ukrainians reside in Russia.
 Many have family in both countries.

-The West has responded to Russia's actions vis-a-vis Ukraine with a flurry of sanctions for what it calls a violation of international norms.
+The West has responded to Russia's actions vis-a-vis Ukraine with a rush of sanctions for what it calls a violation of international norms.

 Britain announced sanctions against Russian oligarchs and banks, while Washington announced moves against Russian financial institutions and sovereign debt.
-The European Union announced its own package of measures.
+The European Union agreed unanimously to its own package of measures.

-The US and European countries have been warning for weeks that Russia is preparing an invasion, with more than 100,000 troops amassing on the Russian side of the joint border and - more recently - Russia's refusal to withdraw troops stationed in Belarus for military drills.
+The United States and European countries have been warning for weeks that Russia is preparing an invasion, pointing to the more than 100,000 troops gathered on the Russian side of the joint border and - more recently - Russia's refusal to withdraw troops stationed in Belarus for military drills.

 "Our country is always open for direct and open dialogue, for the quest for diplomatic solutions to difficult problems," he said in a video message released to mark Defence of the Fatherland Day, a day set aside to honour the armed services.